hackercouch/hackercouch/README.md

 - Hosted on Github Pages, duh.
 - Builds use Travis, and make sure that the site has proper html before its deployed
 - `html-proofer` for html linting + link checks
+- For the layout we use [Materialize](http://materializecss.com/) framework

 ### Quickstart